Education administrators manage the administration, support systems and activities that keep an educational institution running smoothly

 You will need to have:

-- good written communication skills;
+- excellent written communication skills

-Many institutions offer their students opportunities for casual employment at busy times of the year, which will also give you an insight into the daily activities of administrators.
-You could also talk to staff at your university or college to find out more.
+Many institutions offer opportunities for casual employment at busy times of the year, which will also give you an insight into the daily activities of administrators.
+You could also contact your old college or school to find out about possible opportunities.

 Look for job vacancies at:

-- Association of University Administrators Jobs
+- Association of University Administrators (AUA) Jobs

-- Times Educational Supplement Jobs
+- Times Educational Supplement (TES) Jobs

-- Times Higher Education Jobs
+- Times Higher Education (THE) Jobs

-It may be possible to negotiate time off to study for further qualifications, especially if this can be done at your own institution.
+Professional qualifications can be useful for gaining promotion and you may be able to negotiate time off to study, especially if you can complete the qualification at your own institution.

-There will be many opportunities to move into other roles or to gain promotion as there is such a wide range of positions in a single institution, particularly in higher and further education (HE and FE).
+Because of the range of jobs within education administration, promotion and career development is rarely linear.
+There are various opportunities to move into other related roles or to gain promotion to more senior levels.
 You may occasionally be able to apply for internal vacancies or move to a different department on secondment.